mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 is easy this year and I am on a bus with some time to spare.
 Things are going okay, or so I thought.

-In transition, I unpacked my bag, placed the bottles in their cages, bike computer on and ready, pumped up the tires and...
+In transition, I unpack my bag, place the bottles in their cages, bike computer is on and ready, pump up the tires and...
 _Where is my helmet?_

 It's right where I left at the front door.
 This sport is